TVLuke/DynamixLastfmPlugin/readme.md

 This plug-in can be used to extract current and historical music-listening habits of a user.
 It uses the last.fm API and only works if the user has configured the plug-in with his or her user name and if he or she has a public last.fm profile.

+The last.fm Plugin provides action as well as information data types.
+It can provide information on the currently playing song as well as on the music taste of a user.
+It is able to scrobble data (write data into the last.fm database of the user) which can be understood as an action in virtual space.

 Plug-in ID: org.ambientdynamix.contextplugins.lastfm

 ### Supported Context Type